marcelmoe/t4-4_kmedoids/README.md

 For more information on the project, please refer to the final report PDF.

 ## Requirements
-For systgem requirements please refer to the final report PDF.
+For system requirements please refer to the final report PDF.

 ## Installation & Use
 For a user manual, please refer to the final report PDF.